opendaylight/docs/docs/user-guide/openflow-plugin-project-user-guide.rst

    openflowplugin: :ref:`Running the controller with the new OpenFlow Plugin <ofp-running-new-plugin>`

-2. Start mininet to use OF 1.3: :ref:`OpenFlow 1.3 Enabled Software Switches
+2. Start mininet to use OF 1.3: OpenFlow 1.3 Enabled Software Switches / Environment
-   / Environment <ofp-test-environment>`

 3. Use RESTCONF to see the topology information.